stanch/resolvable/README.md

 ### The code

 This example is not complete w.r.t. all the optimizations claimed above.
 But come on, it even deals with a fictional web service.
 Let me know which one I should use (no API key is a must).
-Anywan, there is another *working* example [in the tests](https://github.com/stanch/needs/blob/master/src/test/scala/org/needs/NeedSpec.scala).
+Anyway, there is another *working* example [in the tests](https://github.com/stanch/needs/blob/master/src/test/scala/org/needs/NeedSpec.scala).

 ```scala